fermisurfaces/IFermi/README.md

 ## Contributing

-We greatly appreciate any contributions in the form of Pull Request.
+We greatly appreciate any contributions in the form of a pull request.
+Additional information on contributing to IFermi can be found [here](https://fermisurfaces.github.io/IFermi/contributing.html).
 We maintain a list of all contributors [here](https://fermisurfaces.github.io/IFermi/contributors.html).

 ## License

-IFermi is made available under the MIT License.
+IFermi is made available under the MIT License (see LICENSE file).

 ## Acknowledgements